 What is the cost to mix your own?

 Many growers buy a pre-formulated growing medium, but some choose to make their own.
 Purchasing a pre-formulated growing medium provides peace of mind because the manufacturer has done all the blending and consistency checks for you.
 If you make your own growing medium, have you considered the time and effort to make it?
 Does your blend deliver consistent and predictable results every time you make a batch?
 How much does it really cost to blend your own and what is the return on your investment (ROI)?
 If these questions raised your eyebrows a bit, you can use the calculator ‘Compare your Costs’ to determine the cost of making your own mix You can also contact one of our horticulture specialists to help you with calculating your costs.

 For more information, contact your Premier Tech Grower Services Representative:

 Jose Chen Lopez

-PRO-MIX® is a registered trademark of Premier Horticulture Ltd.
+PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.

 The three main attributes associated with plant stretch from fertilizer are: fertilizer application rate, nitrogen forms and phosphorus.